dartsim/dart/examples/humanJointLimits/README.md

+# Human Joint Limits

+This example is the implementation of [Data-Driven Approach to Simulating Realistic Human Joint Constraints](https://arxiv.org/abs/1709.08685).

+# Installation

 This project is dependent on DART.
 Please make sure a proper version of DART is installed before building this project.